craigahobbs/other-hobbs-family-cookbook/extras/Introduction.md

 The source code for the cookbook is [here](https://github.com/craigahobbs/other-hobbs-family-cookbook#readme).

-This cookbook is viewed above using the [Hobbs Family Cookbook](https://github.com/craigahobbs/hobbs-family-cookbook#readme)'s markdown book application.
+This cookbook is viewed above using the [Markdown Book](https://github.com/craigahobbs/markdown-book#readme) application.